-The number of laboratories implementing TBEV diagnostics has increased from two in 2015 to five in 2020 with virus neutralization tests implemented at two sites.
-Despite the general availability of routine diagnostics in the Netherlands the number of diagnosed cases is relatively low.
+The number of laboratories implementing TBEV diagnostics stagnates at five with virus neutralization tests implemented at two.
+Despite the general availability of routine diagnostics in the Netherlands the number of diagnosed cases is still low.
 In 2017, a seroprevalence study conducted in roe deer identified additional potential TBEV foci, mainly located near the borders with Germany and Belgium (Fig. 4).
-In 2020 two cases were identified near these newly identified potential TBEV foci and since 2016, we actively raise awareness among clinicians and other health professionals via regularly communicating the latest TBEV distribution using specialized journals or mailings.
+In 2020, two cases were identified near these newly identified potential TBEV foci and we hope that the awareness among clinicians for this recently emerged disease will grow outside the known endemic regions.

-As it is not mandatory to report TBEV in the Netherlands,8 the exact number of requests for TBEV diagnostics and confirmed cases per year is currently not available.
+As it is not mandatory to report TBEV in the Netherlands, the exact number of requests for TBEV diagnostics and confirmed cases per year is currently not available.

 In summary, in 2016, the first autochthonous TBE cases were reported in the Netherlands.
-Since then, 7 autochthonous cases have been recognized mainly in or close to the two known foci of presence.
-In 2020 we saw three TBE cases outside the known endemic regions which might be indicative for an expanding presence.
+Since then, autochthonous cases have been recognized mainly in or close to the two known foci of presence.
+In 2020, we saw three TBE cases outside the known endemic regions which might be indicative for an expanding presence.
 However, TBEV was likely already present in these areas before 2020 according to the roe dear seroprevalence study in 2017.
-Awareness for TBEV is increasing in the Netherlands as 272 reflected in the increasing number of labs that implemented diagnostics and the increase in requests for TBEV diagnostics at the Clb.
+Awareness for TBEV is increasing in the Netherlands as reflected in the increasing number of labs that implemented diagnostics and the increase in requests for TBEV diagnostics at the Clb.
 Two different Western European TBEV strains have been detected in the Netherlands.
-Based on the fact that two autochthonous cases got infected near 'Sallandse heuvelrug' national park, it is highly likely that the divergent 'Salland' strain found in this area can cause disease in humans, but this remains to be confirmed.
+Based on the fact that two autochthonous cases got infected near national park "Sallandse heuvelrug", it is highly likely that the divergent "Salland" strain found in this area can cause disease in humans, but this remains to be confirmed.